Scuba diving in the Mergui Archipelago

 Scuba diving in the Mergui Archipelago, you will be located in the southerly Tanintharyi Region of Myanmar.
 Mergui Archipelago scuba diving entails more than 800 islands in the Andaman Sea, all along the western shores of the Malay Peninsula.

 Diving in the Mergui Archipelago, you will find mostly limestone and granite formations.
-The islands have remained isolated from any form of human influence, including scuba diving, and provide some of the best dive sites in Thailand.
+The islands have remained isolated from any form of human influence, including scuba diving, and provide some of the best dive sites in Myanmar.

 Marine life in the Mergui Archipelago